-The Governmental Accounting Standards Board has also issued Statement No. 80, Blending Requirements for Certain Component Units an amendment of GASB Statement No. 14, effective for fiscal years beginning after June 15, 2016.
-The objective of this Statement is to improve financial reporting by clarifying the financial statement presentation requirements for certain component units.
-This Statement amends the blending requirements established in paragraph 53 of Statement No. 14, The Financial Reporting Entity, as amended.
-The College has not yet determined the effect that the adoption of GASB Statement No. 80 may have on its financial statements.
+The Governmental Accounting Standards Board has also issued Statement No. 83, Certain Asset Retirement Obligations, effective for fiscal years beginning after June 15, 2018.
+The requirements of this Statement will enhance comparability of financial statements among governments by establishing uniform criteria for governments to recognize and measure certain asset retirement obligations (AROs), including obligations that may not have been previously reported.
+This Statement also will enhance the decision-usefulness of the information provided to financial statement users by requiring disclosures related to those AROs.
+EWVCTC has not yet determined the effect that the adoption of GASB Statement No. 83 may have on its financial statements.